 Or “a Trip to the Moon”, a French silent film produced by Georges Méliès in 1902.
 It was made before the films were in color, but miraculously this movie is in color, Georges Méliès was an innovative filmmaker and painted every frame by hand.
 It’s a very interesting short movie, and features the Man on the Moon in a very unique and stylized manner.
 He may only make an appearance for a few moments as he’s shot in the eye with the rocket, but it’s an iconic moment for the moon.

-If you want to watch Le Voyage Dans La Lune, it's available to watch on Netflix (and several youtube channels), for the shortcut to the Netfilx click here.
+If you want to watch Le Voyage Dans La Lune, it's available to watch on Netflix (and several youtube channels).

 What the man on the moon actually is (according to science!)